 2. Discount Your Walls

-There are multiple ways to have really nice looking walls without spending a ton of money.
+There are multiple ways to have really nice looking walls without spending a lot of money.
 The first option is to buy really cheap or discounted paint.

 A lot of times, stores will put good quality paint on sale.
 Shop the sales even if you aren’t planning on remodeling for a while.
-As long as paint doesn’t freeze it will remain good, and you’ll save a ton of cash by shopping when items were on sale.
+As long as paint doesn’t freeze it will remain good, and you’ll save a lot of cash by shopping when items are on sale.

 Other times, people will get paint that was tinted incorrectly.
 So the stores have to take it back, but they can’t resell it at full price.
 You can buy it for a fraction of the cost and have great looking walls.

 Another option is to make an accent wall from pallets.
 It looks beautiful and adds a little something extra for very little money.
 This is one thing I wanted to do in our kitchen but haven’t done so yet.

 However, I see it coming in the near future.
 These are all options that will dress up your walls on a tight budget.

 This is the best money saver!
 If you want to really save money then build your own cabinets.
 We were able to build our cabinets even cheaper than most because we built them out of scrap wood that someone had given us.